ray-project/ray/doc/source/cluster/k8s-operator.rst

     example-cluster2:2020-12-12 13:55:36,923        DEBUG autoscaler.py:654 -- example-cluster2-ray-worker-tdxdr is not being updated and passes config check (can_update=True).

-Updating and retrying
+Updating and Retrying
 ---------------------
-To update a ray cluster's configuration, edit the configuration of the corresponding RayCluster resource and apply it again:
+To update a Ray cluster's configuration, edit the ``yaml`` file of the corresponding RayCluster resource and apply it again:

 .. code-block:: shell